johsteffens/mocutsvd/README.md

 * Valgrind might not recognize newer native CPU instructions, which occur with certain native compiler optimizations (such as `-march=native` ).

-* Valgrind might not be compatible to a compilers integration of OpenMP  (`-fopenmp`).
+* Valgrind might not be compatible to the compiler's integration of OpenMP  (`-fopenmp`).

 To analyze code with `valgrind`, do not use these compiler flags.